callstack/haul/README.md

-# react-native-cli
+# haul
-React Native CLI built on open tooling.
+Haul is a new command line tools for React Native, built from scratch and brought to you by Callstack.

 Features:
 * Webpack (via Express.js to support HMR and Live Reload)